-Taken at ‘Citadel’ publication launch October 2012
+Taken at CITADEL publication launch October 2012

-Kate Mosse’s Labyrinth was a worldwide bestselling novel and critical success on an international scale.
+Kate Mosse is a novelist, non fiction writer, playwright and short story writer.
+The first of her Languedoc Trilogy, Labyrinth, was a multi million worldwide bestseller and critical success on an international scale.
 It won the Best Read category at the British Book Awards 2006, was #1 in UK paperback for six months and was named as one of the Top 25 books of the past 25 years by the bookselling chain Waterstone’s.
-It also hit the bestseller charts in various countries throughout the world, including the United States, Germany, Italy, France, Holland, Norway, Canada, Australia and New Zealand.
-Translation rights to Labyrinth have been sold in thirty-eight languages, including Japanese, Chinese, and Hebrew.
-Television rights have been sold to Ridley Scott of Scott Free.
+Translated into thirty languages, it hit the bestseller charts in countries including the USA, Germany, Italy, France, Holland, Norway, Canada, Australia and New Zealand.
+A major television film – produced by Ridley Scott’s Scott Free – was broadcast on Channel 4 at Easter 2013.

 Sepulchre, the second in the Languedoc Trilogy, followed in Labyrinth’s footsteps and was an international bestseller, hitting the #1 spot in the UK and bestseller charts in several countries.
 Citadel, the final novel in the Trilogy, followed in its footsteps and was a runaway critical and commercial success.
 The audio version was read by Finty Williams.

 Kate is also known for her shorter fiction.
 The Winter Ghosts, also a No 1 bestseller, came out in 2009.
 Film rights have been sold to Ruby Films with Rory Kinnear – scriptwriter of We Need to Talk About Kevin – writing the screenplay.

 In October 2013, her first ever collection of short stories – The Mistletoe Bride & Other Haunting Tales – will be published.
 Fourteen tales intended to send a shiver down readers’ spines, the audio version is read by Simon Russell Beale and Sian Thomas, with Kate herself reading the introduction and author’s note.